North Bend 73 Excellent

 What's it like Living in North Bend?

-Whether you’re relocating to a new area to be closer to family, friends or for a new job, living in North Bend could be a positive experience compared to other cities in Washington if you know where to look.
+Whether you’re relocating to a new city to be closer to family, friends or for a new job, living in North Bend could be a positive experience compared to other cities in Washington if you know where to look.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-With useful information like amenities, crime, cost of living, commute, housing and other key data points, finding the best places to live in North Bend and in the areas around North Bend is a much easier task.
+Finding the best places to live in North Bend and nearby areas is a much easier task when you can rely on information and data from the livability score, which includes crime, commute, education, employment and other important metrics.

 Test scores can be a good way to measure a school's academic performance and the proficiency of its students.
 They can be an important metric in deciding if the local area schools can provide a solid educational system for children.
 The schools in North Bend have an average test score of 67%, which is well above the US average.